dreamboat26/silver-winner/README.md

 # LLamaIndex Tour Planner

-In this tutorial, we'll create a tour planner using LlamaIndex Workflow.
+We'll create a tour planner using LlamaIndex Workflow.

 Stack Used: